-- I do believe that drinking black coffee is hard on the gut, and
+- I do believe that drinking black, strong coffee is hard on the gut (especially on an empty stomach), and

 - It is hard.
 YES, Whole30, drinking my coffee black is hard.
 You feel me ladies?!

-We brew our coffee at home 80% of the time.
-This is what it looks like (+ save these four categories HERE).
+We brew drip coffee at home 80% of the time.

-Ryan and I have done a lot of experimenting over the past year, and drinking 100% caffeine affects us negatively, so we cut back.
-Brewing with only 1/2 caffeine seems to work well.
+My husband and I have done a lot of experimenting over the past year, and drinking pure caffeine affects us negatively, so we cut back.
+Brewing with only 1/2 caffeine content seems to work well.